Crecientech-Pvt-Ltd/PDnet/scripts/README.md

 Now, you can upload the universal data to the database.
 Run the following script to upload the data to the database & provide the required input in interactive mode.:

+> 💡 **NOTE**
+> Before running the following scripts, make sure you have transferred the seeding data to the server.
+And csv data needs to be in the same folder as the script.
+> You can choose whether to upload data in local environment or remote environment which starts or skips file transfering process respectively.

 ```bash
 npm run gene-universal-seed
 # OR